collaborativebioinformatics/DMDL_manuscript/paper.md

 # Conclusion and Future Directions

 The advent of large language models (LLMs) has provided a unique opportunity in the biomedical domain.
 LLMs have shown the capability in outputting code or file formats given natural language prompts, synthesising data, and extracting relevant information from corpus.
-Below we provide future Directions for the Teams Involved in this Hackathon
+Below we provide future Directions for the Teams Involved in this Hackathon.

 ## Virus Susceptibility